Late Breaking Abstract Submission for the 2023 South African Palliative Care Conference

 - The number of authors should not exceed eight.

 - References are not required.
-If supplied, they are included in the character count.
+If supplied, they are included in the word count.

 - Generic drug names should be preferred.
 The use of trade names is discouraged and should only be used when necessary.